rgilks/speako/README.md

 **Browser-based AI Speaking Practice**

-Speako is a local-first application designed for practicing exam-style English speaking tests (like IELTS).
+Speako is a local-first application designed for practicing exam-style English speaking tests.
 It prioritizes user privacy and low latency by running powerful AI models directly in your browser using WebAssembly and WebGPU.

 ## Features

 - **🔒 Privacy First**: Voice data is processed locally on your device using `transformers.js` and Rust-based WASM modules.
 - **⚡️ Ultra-Low Latency**: Instant feedback on speaking metrics (word count, pace, etc.) without server round-trips.
 - **🎯 Exam Tools**:
-    - **Topic Generator**: Random IETLS-style discussion prompts.
+    - **Topic Generator**: Random discussion prompts.
     - **Pronunciation Confidence**: Color-coded transcript showing low-confidence words.
     - **Local Grammar Check**: Smart client-side NLP (via `compromise.js`) for instant feedback on grammar and vocabulary.
 - **☁️ Cloud Fallback**: Automatically switches to a Cloudflare Worker backend if local device capabilities are insufficient.